PacketAnglers/atd-avd-l2ls-campus/README.md

 ### Line 49 - sha512_password

 - Convert the current `arista` username type 5 password to a sha512 by running the following commands on one of your switches.
+Substitute XXXXXXX with your Lab's unique password.

 ``` bash
 config